KevCaz/KevCaz.github.io/content/notes/R/renameFiles.md

 Below, I use <i class="fab fa-r-project"></i> to solve **problem 2**.
-I would like to stress that I am using <i class="fab fa-r-project"></i> simply because I am more more confortable doing this manipulation with R. Obviously there are ways of accomplishing this with many programming language and I believe that this is totally doable with `rename`.
+I would like to stress that I am using <i class="fab fa-r-project"></i> simply because I am more confortable doing this manipulation with R. Obviously there are ways of accomplishing this with many programming language and I believe that this is totally doable with `rename`.
 That being said, this is also a good opportunity to exemplify how to use <i class="fab fa-r-project"></i> can to rename files.

-First, let's list the file in `/path/to/folder1/`
+First, let's list the in `/path/to/folder1/`

 ```R